 - 1 red bell pepper, seeded and diced (may substitute color of choice or use a mix)

-- 1 teaspoon sriracha sauce (or hot sauce of choice; use 1/4 to 1/2 teaspoon for flavor with less heat)
+- 1 teaspoon (5ml) sriracha sauce (or hot sauce of choice; use ¼ to ½ teaspoon for flavor with less heat)

 - Optional: 1 avocado**, diced

-- Combine the black beans, corn (no need to defrost), bell pepper, onion, and cilantro in a large bowl.
+Combine the black beans, corn, bell pepper, onion, and cilantro in a large bowl.

-- Let stand for at least 15 minutes for the corn to fully defrost and flavors to combine–the flavors will continue to improve over time.
+Let stand for 15 minutes to allow the flavors to combine – longer is fine as the flavor will continue to improve over time.

-- *If you don’t care for cilantro, fresh parsley, chives, or basil would all be good substitutes.
+* If you don’t care for cilantro, fresh parsley, chives, or basil would all be good substitutes.
+Or simple omit it.